Ranks of Commutators and Generalized Semicommutators of Quasihomogeneous Toeplitz Operators: Further results and remarks

 There is a general feeling that the restrictions on their symbols for Toeplitz operators to satisfy certain algebraic properties on $L_h^2$ are more than $L_a^2$, as the orthonormal basis for $L_h^2$ involves co-analytic monomial.
 We list here some results which illustrate this view. \begin{enumerate} \item[(1).]
 Choe and Lee \cite{CL} showed that two analytic Toeplitz operators on $L_h^2$ commute only when their symbols and the constant function $1$ are linearly dependent, but analytic Toeplitz operators always commute on $L_a^2$. \item[(2).]
 Guo and Zheng \cite{GZ} obtain a criterion for compactness of Toeplitz operators with bounded symbols on $L_h^2$, which requires one more condition than that on $L_a^2$. \item[(3).]
 We showed in \cite{DLZ5} that Toeplitz operators with bounded symbols on $L_h^2$ commute with $T_{e^{ik\theta}r^m}$ only in trivial cases, but \cite{CR} showed there are many nontrivial Toeplitz operators commuting with $T_{e^{ik\theta}r^m}$ on $L_a^2$. \item[(4).]
 We proved in \cite{DZ4} that the product of two Toeplitz operators with bounded symbols $T_{e^{ik_1\theta}\varphi}T_{e^{ik_2\theta}r^m}$ on $L_h^2$ is a Toeplitz operator only in trivial cases, but it also holds on $L_a^2$ when either $\overline{e^{ik_1\theta}\varphi}$ or $e^{ik_2\theta}r^m$ is analytic. \end{enumerate} However, comparing to the Bergman space case, the theory of Toeplitz operators on $L_h^2$ has its own unique properties.
 The most unexpected results to us are the symmetry properties obtained in \cite{CKL,DZ3,DZ4}.
-In the following, we will show the relation between finite rank commutators (or generalized semicommutators) of quasihomogenous Toeplitz operators on $L_h^2$ and on $L_a^2$.
-So the research of algebraic properties of Toeplitz operators on $L_h^2$ is quite meaningful and interesting.
+In the following, we will show the relation between finite rank commutators (or generalized semicommutators) of quasihomogenous Toeplitz operators on $L_h^2$ and that on $L_a^2$.